APL Rule Book 2026 | Australian Powerlifting League

 Item 3.17 Inspection of Costume and Personal Equipment

 • Knee wraps, wrist wraps, or the legs on underwear over permitted length shall be rejected but may be cut to correct length.
 It is the lifter's responsibility to cut any item not in compliance and bring them within proper specifications.
+The examining official is not permitted to perform this service.

 • Any item considered unclean or torn shall be rejected.
 Lifters may not appear on the platform while wearing unclean or torn apparel.